Stokksnes - Aurora over Vestrahorn Mountains

 Try to be totally spontanous in Iceland, avoid non-refundable hotel bookings unless you are sure the weather for that place will be fine.
 Check vedur.is and belgingur.is.
 Sometimes they do not match at all, but even then they at least agree about certain areas on the island.
 And that's the place were you should be heading to, if you really want to see some lights.

 By the way...
 Stokksnes is also well-worth a visit during the day.
-You will find some nice reflections on the black sand beach (photo) and the dunes are a great place to enjoy the soft evening light (photo).
+You'll find some nice reflections on the black sand beach (photo) and the dunes are a great place to enjoy the soft evening light (photo).

 Image data: 13 s at f/4, ISO 1250; Canon EF 16-35mm 1:2.8 L II USM at 32 mm, Metabones-Adapter MB_EF-E-BT4, Sony Alpha 7R II